welldonestudio/welldonestudio.github.io/docs/execute-the-contract/Ethereum, Celo, Klaytn.md

 ---
-description: How to execute transactions from EVM with WELLDONE Wallet.
+description: How to execute contract from EVM with WELLDONE Wallet.
-keywords: [Execute transactions, Celo, Klaytn, Smart Contract]
+keywords: [Execute Contract, Ethereum, Celo, Klaytn, Smart Contract]
 ---

 :::tip